 3. Self-driving via the Ring Road

 March is one of the least expensive months to rent a car in Iceland.
-If you’re planning on taking a road trip around the country, March can be a good month to do so, especially if you wait until the later half of the month when temperatures slightly begin to thaw and there’s more daylight hours.
+If you’re planning on taking a road trip around the ring road, March can be a good month to do so, especially if you wait until the later half of the month when temperatures slightly begin to thaw and there’s more daylight hours.

 You’ll need prior experience driving on snowy roads and a 4×4 vehicle to make sure you stay safe.
 Keep in mind that some eastern roads may become especially treacherous as this area is remote.
 If you’re well prepared you could have some of Iceland’s most magical sites, like the Jökulsárlón Lagoon, black sand beach or Goðafoss Waterfall all to yourself, experiencing them shrouded in snow and ice.